brianbaso/java-embedded-python-demo/README.md

 # Java Embedded Python Tutorial

 ## Setup with MacOS and an IDE 🚀
+_Other systems will be slightly different.
+Check https://github.com/ninia/jep/wiki and https://groups.google.com/forum/#!forum/jep-project_ for more information.

 1. Clone project and import it into the IDE
  - Enable Java SDK on the project